The Senior Connection is dedicated to providing programs and services that preserve and foster independence, mobility and quality of life for seniors.

 The Senior Connection was created in January 2003 through a merger of two long-standing community nonprofits – The Seniors’ Interfaith Resource Center (SIRC) and the Allied Silver Spring Interfaith Services for Seniors Today (ASSISST).
 The merger allowed the two organizations to better serve the greater Montgomery County, MD area by providing free, escorted and “through the door” transportation services to older residents.

-The Senior Connection continues to be the largest provider of free escorted transportation in the county and is supported in this effort, in part, by a contract with the Montgomery County Health and Human Services, Division of Aging and Disability.
+The Senior Connection continues to be the largest provider of free, escorted transportation in the county.
+We are supported in this effort, in part, by a contract with the Montgomery County Health and Human Services, Division of Aging and Disability.